MarijeNL/Eyelink-1000-Analysis-Algorithm/README.md

   - showMovements: function to show the amount of movements within the video stimuli (can be used to show the difficulty of certain video stimuli)
   - heatmap: function to create a heatmap with the corresponding data
   - classifier: function to classify the fixations of the participant

+  ## Credit
+  You can use this algorithm to analyse the data from your experiment freely, but please mention my Github page and name when using my code.